Paragg99/Movie_Recommendation_System/README.md

 ## Features

-User-friendly interface for inputting movie preferences.

-Utilizes the difflib library to handle movie title suggestions.
+User-friendly interface for inputting movie preferences./n Utilizes the difflib library to handle movie title suggestions.

 Utilizes the TfidfVectorizer to convert textual features into numerical representations.